Malvasia: Spanish varieties

 With recorded presence in Catalonia since early 14th century.
 Legend has it that a soldier from the Almogàvers fleet commanded by Roger de Flor brought a stem of malvasia from the eastern Mediterranean.
 But the Chronicle (1325) by Ramon Muntaner acknowledges its name, value and origin.
 It was widely grown and exported since medieval times until the advent of phylloxera.
 Being prone to mildew and other attacks, its cultivation now is much diminished, but the wines produced with it are still highly appreciated globally.

 This variety is now only grown in the countryside of Sitges and its surroundings.
 The grape must, once fermented, gives way to a fragrant, sweet drink with a high alcohol content which is usually drunk after celebrations and after the xatonadas.
 Nevertheless, it is also used in the preparation of various meat dishes, such as duck breast with raisins or pig's trotters.
 Its unusual bouquet is the result of various factors: proximity to the sea, a late harvest and the considerable alcohol content and acidity of the wine.

-Malvasia de Sitges is an authorised vine variety in the DOPs of Penedès and Catalunya.
+Malvasia de Sitges is an authorized vine variety in the DOPs of Penedès and Catalunya.